dev-leticia-costa/rest_api_javascript/README.md

 # Desafio Escribo: Node.js Project
-Develop a RESTful API for user authentication, which allows registration (sign up), authentication (sign in) and user information retrieval operations, using Express, JWT with token and and Hash encryption on password.
+RESTful API for user authentication, which allows registration (sign up), authentication (sign in) and user information retrieval operations, using Express, JWT with token and and Hash encryption on password.

 ## Project Overview